 Normally the position is voted in at dental society elections, with reps holding office for two years: initially classed as junior, progressing to senior.

 - Prior to meetings, read the papers that are sent out.
-Bring a copy (electronic or paper) along to the meeting so you are ready to discuss the contents.
+Bring a copy along to the meeting so you are ready to discuss the contents

-If you are interested in representing your school, please either speak to your school BDA Representative or email email@example.com for more details.
+If you are interested in representing your school, speak to your school BDA rep or email firstname.lastname@example.org.